telefonicaid/fiware-IoTAgent-Cplusplus/doc/API_REFERENCE_MANAGER.md

 ## Devices [/devices{?protocol,limit,offset,detailed}]
 A device is a resource that publish information to IoT Platform and it uses the IoT Agent.
 ### Device Model
-- `protocol` (string, mandatory).
+- `protocol`.
 Unique identifier for the protocol of the device.
 Available protocols could be retrieved from IoTA Manager.
-- `device_id` (string, mandatory).
+- `device_id`.
 Unique identifier into a service.
-- `entity_name` (string, optional).
+- `entity_name`.
 Entity name used for entity publication (overload default)
-- `entity_type` (string, optional).
+- `entity_type`.
 Entity type used for entity publication (overload entity_type defined in service).
-- `timezone` (optional, string).
+- `timezone`.
 Not used in this version.
-- `attributes` (optional, array).
+- `attributes`.
 Mapping for protocol parameters to entity attributes.
 `object_id` (string, mandatory): protocol parameter to be mapped.
 `name` (string, mandatory): attribute name to publish.
 `type`: (string, mandatory): attribute type to publish.
-- `static_attributes` (optional, array).
+- `static_attributes`.
 Attributes published as defined.
 `name` (string, mandatory): attribute name to publish.
 `type` (string, mandatory): attribute type to publish.
 `value` (string, mandatory): attribute value to publish.
-- `endpoint` (optional, string): when a device uses push commands.
+- `endpoint`. when a device uses push commands.
-- `commands` (optional, array).
+- `commands`.
 Attributes working as commands.
 `name` (string, mandatory): command identifier.
 `type` (string, mandatory).
 It must be 'command'.
 `value` (string, mandatory): command representation depends on protocol.

 ### Create a device [POST]
+From device model, mandatory fields are:  protocol, device_id and protocol.

 + Request (application/json)

     + Headers

-            Fiware-Service: TestService
+            Fiware-Service: testservice
             Fiware-ServicePath: /TestSubservice

     + Body